parrt/msds692/notes/scraping.md

 Verify that you can still get the hacker news page.

-**Exercise**:  Create a function that extracts all of the news links and put into a list, rather than printing them out.
+**Exercise**:  Create a function that extracts all of the news links and puts them into a list, rather than printing them out.

 ```python
 def parseHN():